Jan9103/atrea/docs/slow_start.md

 **When does it stagnate?**

 Depends on your use-case, streamers, and taste.
-And there will always be random raids into a new friendgroup, etc.
+And there will always be random raids into a new friend-group, etc.
 But it tends to significantly slow down after a month for me (7days, 200 max-size, etc).

 If you add new streamers to the channel-list-file or decrease the restart-frequency it will